ipfabric/docs/docs/Getting_Started/Platform_First_Steps/Configuration_Wizard/04-include_exclude_nets.md

-# 04 - Include or Exclude networks in Discovery
+# 04 - Include Or Exclude Networks In Discovery

 By default, there are no limitations on discovery, and all IP addresses are allowed (i.e. *Include scope* is `0.0.0.0/0`).